 Systems and Business Disruption risk is the risk that losses occur due to systems related failures arising from inadequate or failed controls over technology maintenance and development, information security or business continuity and disaster recover planning.
 Disaster recovery plans are in place, aligned to Group policies, in the event of a major business disturbance across the Group infrastructure.
-All key outsourcers have recovery plans in place which are subject to annual testing and sign off from SIIL management.
+Key outsourcers have recovery plans in place and these are tested annually.
+Where appropriate the test results are reviewed by SIIL management.